Appeal for Reconsideration

 Appeals for reconsideration can be sent to us by first class U.S. mail, fax (617-358-2792), or in person.
 Supporting documentation should be provided depending on the circumstances referenced in your appeal letter.
 Please include your full name and BU ID number on all pages.

 If I missed the appeal deadline can I still submit an appeal?

 Yes, all requests are carefully considered, however our funding is limited and your chances of receiving additional funding are better if you apply before the deadline.

 What if my financial situation worsens after the start of the academic year?

-Limited funds may be available for the spring semester.
-Our Spring Semester Application for Undergraduate Financial Aid is available in September for students seeking assistance with spring semester educational expenses, particularly when family financial circumstances have recently changed or have worsened after the start of the school year.
+Limited funds may be available for students seeking reconsideration at midyear.
+Our Application Supplement for Midyear Financial Aid is available in September for students seeking assistance with educational expenses after the start of the academic year, particularly when family financial circumstances have recently changed or have worsened after they began classes.

 My appeal request was denied.
 Can I appeal again next year?